iotaledger/documentation-platform/docs/trinity/0.1/how-to-guides/manage-your-security-settings.md

 ![Security settings](../2fa.jpg)

-## Setting up two-factor authentication
+## Set up two-factor authentication

 Two-factor authentication (2FA) is a security process in which you provide two different authentication factors to log into Trinity.